 What can I expect when I come to camp?

-Each campsite contains one picnic table, one parking space and one fire ring.
+Each campsite contains one picnic table, one parking space and one fire ring; with the exception of J-Loop walk-up sites which contain a picnic table and fire ring with parking located adjacent to the J-Loop bathhouse.
 Each camping loop has a bathhouse within it or within walking distance and has at least one dune crossover.

 How close am I to the beach when I camp at Assateague State Park?